o-jasper/o-jasper.github.io/eth-entity/grudge_escrow/readme.md

 actually use! *Dont do it*, just on the testnet with wortless things.

 The testing and such does not go as far as it aught to.
 There will be TODOs left behind.
+Please do not take this thing seriously.

 ### TODO